gurliv21/Mathai/README.md

     cd MathAI
     ```

-2. **Install Backend Dependencies:**
+2. **Install  Dependencies:**

-    Navigate to the `backend` directory and install the required packages:
+   The project uses npm  to manage dependencies.

     ```bash
-    cd backend
     npm install
     ```
+    This will install all the dependencies specified in package.json, including both regular dependencies and development dependencies.

 3. **Set Up Environment Variables:**